JuliaData/DataFramesMeta.jl/docs/src/index.md

 * Row-wise versions of the above macros in the form of `@rtransform`, `@rtransform!`, `@rselect`, `@rselect!`, `@rorderby`, `@rsubset`, and `@rsubset!`.
 * `@by`, for grouping and combining a data frame in a single step
-* `@with`, for working with the columns of a data frame with high performance and convenient syntax
+* `@withcols`, for working with the columns of a data frame with high performance and convenient syntax
 * `@eachrow` and `@eachrow!` for looping through rows in data frame, again with high performance and convenient syntax.